 We currently conduct research activities through our majority-owned Hong Kong subsidiary, Pangu BioPharma Limited, in collaboration with the Hong Kong University of Science and Technology and maintain a representative office for this subsidiary in China.
-Additionally, we are currently conducting our Phase 1b/2 clinical trials of Resolaris in patients with FSHD and LGMD2B in the European Union and the supply of Resolaris drug substance for our clinical trials is currently produced in India by a third-party manufacturer.
+Additionally, we are currently conducting our Phase 1b/2 clinical trials of Resolaris in patients with FSHD and LGMD2B in the European Union.
 If any of our product candidates are approved for commercialization outside of the United States, we expect to either use our own sales organization or selectively enter into agreements with third parties to market our products on a worldwide basis or in more limited geographical regions.
 We are, and we expect that we will continue to be, subject to a variety of risks related to international operations, including:

-- different regulatory requirements for approval of drugs and biologics in foreign countries; - reduced or uncertain protection for intellectual property; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; and - foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country.
+- different regulatory requirements for approval of drugs and biologics in foreign countries; - reduced or uncertain protection for intellectual property; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; and - foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country.